 A person with a low Excuse Index® is likely to minimise distractions and focus soley on activities that directly produce sales related outcomes.

 The Sales Excuse Index® is a powerful tool to identify the potential of each team member.
 It can also be used to calculate an average Excuse Index® across a sales team.
 A team with a low average Excuse Index® score can signal a productive successful sale team.
 However, if the average Excuse Index® is higher than expected, this could highlight a need for training and development.
 Understanding the average team Sales Excuse Index will help managers recognise whether they need to develop the efficiency of their teams.

 Good salespeople understand the importance of focus.
 A team comprised of sales professional that are motivated to achieve sales tasks are more effective in achieving the desired goals.
-Regular workplace sales training and coaching are vital to keep your sales professionals up-skilled and motivated.
+Regular workplace assessments, sales training and coaching are vital to keep your sales professionals up-skilled and motivated.
 FinxS Sales Excuse Index® is a great starting point to recognise where to focus development needs.